What Does An Aftershave Do

 Q: What are the signs of an allergic reaction to aftershave?

 A: Signs include redness, itching, burning, swelling, and rash.
-If you experience any of these, discontinue use immediately and consult a dermatologist.
+If you experience any of these, discontinue use immediately and consult a dermatologist That alone is useful..

 Q: How often should I use aftershave?